karaaliogluonur/MDOF_systems/README.md

 # MDOF_systems
-Calculating mode shapes and frequencies of multi degree of freedom systems
+mode shapes and frequencies of multi degree of freedom systems